rajus0007/Bio.Me/README.md

 > Latex and footnotes does not work on markdown

-				Subsequent paragraphs are indented to show that they belong to the previous footnote.
+    Subsequent paragraphs are indented.

-						{ eight spaces for some code }

     The whole paragraph can be indented, or just the first line.
     In this way, multi-paragraph footnotes work like multi-paragraph list items.